dhedlund/importu/README.md

   # explicitly stating that "these are required"; the importer becomes the
   # reference document:
   #
-  # fields :title, :isbn10, :authors, :release_date, :required => true
+  # fields :title, :isbn10, :authors, :release_date, required: true
-  # fields :pages, :required => false
+  # fields :pages, required: false
   #
   # ...or keep all the rules for that field with that field, whatever makes
   # sense for your particular use case.

   # if your field is not named the same as the source data, you can use
-  # :label => "..." to reference the correct field, where the label is what
+  # `label: "..."` to reference the correct field, where the label is what
   # the field is labelled in the source data
-  field :authors, :label => "author"
+  field :authors, label: "author"

   # you can convert fields using one of the built-in converters
   field :pages, &convert_to(:integer)